-The 500+ acre facility was designed to enable safe validation and certification of CAV technology, and features many unique structures such as a high speed loop, double overpasses, off-road, urban, rural, residential and commercial environments.
-It will also provide testing in the all-weather environment that Michigan can provide during all seasons, as well as day and night testing.
-The ACM will serve as a state of the art national testing facilities for companies looking to advance the future of mobility.
+The 500-acre facility was designed to enable safe validation and certification of CAV technology, and features many unique structures such as a high speed loop, double overpasses, off-road, urban, rural, residential and commercial environments.
+Additionally, its unique geographical location also allows testing in the all-weather environment that Michigan can provide during all seasons, as well as day and night testing.
+These features, among others, make the ACM a state of the art national testing facilities for companies looking to advance the future of mobility.

-Located in Ann Arbor at the University of Michigan, Mcity is the world’s first purpose-built facility for testing connected and automated vehicles and technologies under controlled, realistic conditions before trying them out in real traffic.
+Located in Ann Arbor at the University of Michigan, the Mcity Test Facility is the world’s first purpose-built proving ground for testing connected and automated vehicles and technologies under controlled, realistic conditions.

 Michigan Department of Transportation